-Decorated in the Art Nouveau style, popular from 1890 to 1910, most of the original antique furnishings and fixtures are preserved.
+Decorated in the late Victorian and Art Nouveau styles, popular from 1890 to 1910, most of the original antique furnishings, fixtures, and personal items of the original family are preserved.
 The mansion is filled with rich mahogany, oak and walnut appointments, magnificent Palladian windows, and fine interior decorations from America and Europe.
-Numerous architectural features cannot be duplicated.
+Numerous architectural features cannot be practically duplicated.